Bachelet the front-runner as Chileans vote for new president

 One recent poll of likely voters suggested Bachelet may get the votes she needs for a first-round victory.

-"We have said that we would like to win in the first round because there's lots that needs to be done," said Bachelet, as she cast her vote in the capital Santiago on Sunday morning.

-"But we know that there are nine candidates ... but obviously we would like to win in the first round."

 In any case, pollsters and political analysts believe Bachelet would easily win a runoff against Matthei.
-Bachelet, who held the presidency from 2006 to 2010, was constitutionally barred from seeking immediate re-election after her first term, but left office enjoying extremely high popularity.
+Bachelet, who held the presidency from 2006 to 2010, was constitutionally barred from seeking immediate re-election after her first term, but left office enjoying stratospheric popularity.

 The Andean country, the world's top copper producer, moved to a voluntary voting system from a compulsory one last year, injecting a dose of uncertainty into electoral forecasts.